DevBigEazi/DevBigEazi/README.md

 ### Quick overview

 ### What I do
-I'm deeply involved in Open Source projects.
-In fact, the majority of my GitHub contributions, around 95%, are dedicated to freely sharing my work with the community.
-My true passion lies in web development, as I believe it offers the perfect blend of logical programming and occasionally stunning design.
+I am deeply passionate about Open Source projects, dedicating around 95% of my GitHub contributions to freely sharing my work with the community.
+My true love is web development, as it combines the perfect mix of logical programming with the opportunity to create visually stunning designs.

 ## My skills 📜